-One of the biggest benefits of a diesel engine is getting better miles per gallon.
-Since truck drivers are constantly on the road for most of the day, it is more economical for them to drive a diesel-powered vehicle versus a petrol-powered vehicle.
+One of the biggest benefits of a diesel engine is getting better gas mileage.
+Since truck drivers are constantly on the road for most of the day, it is more economical for them to drive a diesel-powered vehicle versus a gasoline-powered vehicle.
 The reason that diesel engines provide better gas mileage is because they have fewer revolutions per minute.

-This differs from the petrol engine which requires separate spark plugs to generate a spark for ignition.
+This differs from the gasoline engine which requires separate spark plugs to generate a spark for ignition.
 The diesel engine does not require such a spark.
 It relies solely on the highly compressed air to generate enough heat for a proper ignition of its fuel.

-Read also: Petrol Engine Working Principle
+Read Also: Gasoline Engine Working Principle

-The Four Strokes of the Diesel Engine
+The Four Strokes of a Diesel Engine

 There are two types of diesel engines; a four-stroke engine and a two-stroke engine.
-The typical diesel engine will have four strokes just like the petrol engine.
+The typical common rail diesel engine will have four strokes just like the gasoline engine.
 However, the process of the strokes is different than the gasoline strokes.

-The heat generated from this compressed air can get to anywhere between 400°C and 800°C. Sometimes the temperature will even go above this temperature.
+The heat generated from this compressed air can get to anywhere between 750° F and 1,500° F. Sometimes the temperature will even go above this temperature.
 But it is necessary for the temperature to go up to this amount because if it didn’t, then the diesel fuel would not be able to get ignited.

 Below are the 4 strokes of the diesel engine.

-Stroke #2 – The second stroke involves compression.
+The second stroke involves compression.
 After the inlet valve closes, the air becomes compressed as the pistons start to move upward.
 There is a small confined space in this region that allows for higher compression.

-Stroke #3 – The third stroke will involve combustion.
+The third stroke will involve combustion.
 As the air becomes highly compressed, it begins to heat up drastically.
 The fuel injectors will then spray the diesel fuel into the combustion chamber where all this hot compressed air is located.